This post may contain links to products that we use and love, and we may earn a commission at no cost to you.

 First they piled ice onto his hand to relieve swelling, which was now threatening to split the skin.
 And his skin was so hot.
 On his other arm, they smeared a cream to numb the skin to prepare for an IV.
 By now, he felt really lousy.
 The nurse came in, over and over and over, to take his vitals, including temperature.
 The doctor also came in every few minutes.

 The nurse put in an IV as the doctor watched.
 The doctor explained that our son was having a severe infection due to the sting.
 Blood poisoning.
 Staph.
 They were going to give powerful antibiotics intravenously to combat the infection before it reached his heart.
 And, the doctor said, he’s also allergic to bees.
-The infection and allergy were unrelated he thought, but both needed immediate treatment.
+The infection and allergy were unrelated to one another, he thought, but both needed immediate treatment.
 So they also added massive doses of Benadryl to the IV.